 Seriously, I was amazed at how all of the leaf veins transferred over to the clay.
 It’s what I admired most about this craft, how natural it looked.
 My boys were also amazed and wanted to press all of the leaves.

-Craft with Salt Dough
+For Salt Dough Recipe

 - Butter knife

 Make the salt dough recipe by combining salt and flour together in a large bowl and then adding water a little at a time until it is the right consistency and forms a dough ball.